stavros11/Ising-Super-Resolution/README.md

 It is possible to change the default loading/saving directories in data/directories.py file.

-## Required modules
+## Dependencies
-Tensorflow, Keras, argparse, os, numpy, scipy.stats (for linear regression)
+os, numpy, Tensorflow, Keras, argparse
+*Optional for linear regressions:* scipy.stats

 ## Main Scripts